meeshkan/unmock.github.io/docs/nock.md

 });
 ```

 By default, Unmock preserves `nock` functionality, including hardcoded response values.
 If possible, you should gradually transition from using hardcoded requests and responses in your tests.
-To do this, Unmock provides a `convert` utility that converts a file from `nock` to native Unmock syntax while preserving functionality.
-From there, you can slowly transition to dynamic return values.